Huzaifa-Akram/OOP-Cpp-FinalProject/README.md

 # OOP-Cpp-FinalProject
-This OOP Final Project BSCS 3rd semester UOG.
-In this project we use Basic Concept of OOP.This is just Beginner level Project.
+This is Object oriented programming Final Project if BSCS 3rd semester UOG.
+In this project we used Basic Concept of OOP.This is just Beginner level Project.